 - incur additional indebtedness;

-- · pay dividends on, repurchase or make distributions in respect of our capital stock or make other restricted payments;
+- pay dividends on, repurchase or make distributions in respect of our capital stock or make other restricted payments;

 - make certain investments;

-- sell certain assets:
+- sell certain assets;

 - create liens;

 - consolidate, merge, sell or otherwise dispose of all or substantially all of our assets; and

 - enter into certain transactions with our affiliates.

 As a result of these covenants, we are limited in the manner in which we may conduct our business and we may be unable to engage in favorable business activities or finance future operations or our capital needs.
 In addition, the covenants in our senior secured credit facility require us to maintain a minimum working capital ratio and minimum interest coverage ratio and also limit our capital expenditures.
 A breach of any of these covenants could result in a default under one or more of these agreements, including as a result of cross default provisions and, in the case of our senior secured credit facility, permit the lenders to cease making loans to us.
 Upon the occurrence of an event of default under our senior secured credit facility, the lenders could elect to declare all amounts outstanding under our senior secured credit facility to be immediately due and payable and terminate all commitments to extend further credit.
-Such actions by those lenders could cause cross defaults under our other indebtedness, including the senior unsecured notes.
-If we were unable to repay those amounts, the lenders under our senior secured credit facility could proceed against the collateral granted to them to secure that indebtedness.
-We pledged a significant portion of our assets as collateral under our senior secured credit facility.
-If the lenders under our senior secured credit facility accelerate the repayment of the borrowings thereunder, the proceeds from the sale or foreclosure upon such assets will first be used to repay debt under our senior secured credit facility, and we may not have sufficient assets to repay our unsecured indebtedness thereafter.
+Such actions by those lenders could credit facility could proceed against the collateral granted to them to secure that indebtedness.
+We pledged a significant portion of our assets as collateral under our senior secured credit facility accelerate the repayment of the borrowings thereunder, the proceeds from the sale or foreclosure upon such assets will first be used to repay debt under our senior secured credit facility, and we may not have sufficient assets to repay our unsecured indebtedness thereafter.